How Do I Apply For A PAYE Reference Number?

 Whether or not you need to register your domestic worker for PAYE

-If you employ a domestic worker and the salary you, specifically, are paying them exceeds those parameters, then you will need to register as an employer for PAYE purposes as well as the standard UIF.
-However, it is rare for a single employer to be paying that amount, or having the domestic worker work for them 5 days a week.
+Suppose you employ a domestic worker and the salary you, specifically, are paying them exceeds those parameters.
+In that case, you will need to register as an employer for PAYE purposes as well as the standard UIF.
+However, it is rare for a single employer to pay that amount or have the domestic worker work for them 5 days a week.

 If the worker is earning that amount, but it is not all sourced from you, then you are not an employer for PAYE purposes.
 Their income tax burden is not your problem.
 However, they can request that you deduct a specific amount from their pay to cover their tax obligations and pay that agreed-upon amount to SARS on their behalf if they so choose.